BRING AND NOT TO BRING!

 • Rakes, work gloves, small axe, pruning shears to clear a space for your camp.

 • Water.
 There is no water source on site.
-We suggest 3L per person per day.
+We suggest 2L per person per day.

 • Food

-• Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories
+• Stove, cooler, bowl, utensils, fuel, pots and kitchen gear

 • Fire extinguisher

 • BRING YOUR OWN CUP!
-You never know when the bar will be open
+You never know when a bar will pop up

 • Light: headlamp, flashlight, EL Wire for you or your tent.
-Avoid glowsticks — they are neither reusable nor ecological.
+Avoid glowsticks — they’re not reusable or eco-friendly

 • Shade structures: parasols, fabrics.
 You need something to protect yourself from the sun… and the rain!